Honest Pros and Cons of Living in Roanoke

 01 / Outdoor Paradise

 Roanoke is widely recognized as one of the East Coast's premier mountain biking destinations — a designation backed by the Roanoke Outside Foundation and confirmed by Outside Magazine.
 The Appalachian Trail passes within miles of downtown, and the Blue Ridge Parkway runs along the city's southern edge, providing year-round access to hiking, cycling, and scenic driving.
 The Virginia Creeper Trail and Carvins Cove Natural Reserve (one of the largest municipal parks in the country at 12,700+ acres) round out an outdoor access profile that most mid-sized American cities cannot match.
-See the full outdoor activities guide for specifics.
+See our full outdoor activities guide for specifics.

-02 / Architectural and Cultural Character
+02 / Architectural & Cultural Character

 Roanoke's built environment reflects its railroad history in a way that has been preserved rather than paved over.
 The Hotel Roanoke — a Tudor Revival landmark operating since 1882 — anchors downtown.
 The Taubman Museum of Art, designed by Randall Stout, is one of the most significant contemporary museum buildings in the Southeast.
 The City Market building has been the center of commercial life since 1922.
-See the 6 architectural landmarks guide for the full list.
+See our 6 architectural landmarks guide for the full structural list.

 03 / Genuine Food Scene

-04 / Exclusive Private Clubs and Golf
+04 / Private Clubs and Golf

 The Cons